jacobandreas/blog/_posts/2016-02-18-monference.md

 for experiments in this section can be found in the accompanying [Jupyter notebook](https://github.com/jacobandreas/blog/blob/gh-pages/notebooks/monference.ipynb).

-If we think about the classical inference procedure with the same structure as a (uni-directional) recurrent neural network, it's something like this: for $$t = 0..n$$, receive an emission $$x$$ from the HMM, and _immediately_ predict a hidden state $$y$$.
+If we think about the classical inference procedure with the same structure as a (uni-directional) recurrent neural network, it's something like this: for $$t = 0..n$$, receive an emission $$x_t$$ from the HMM, and _immediately_ predict a hidden state $$y_t$$.
 You should be able to convince yourself that if we're evaluated on tagging accuracy, the min-risk monference (if HMM parameters are known) is to run the forward algorithm, and predict the tag with maximum marginal probability at each time $$t$$.

-If we generate a random HMM, draw a bunch of sequences from it, and apply this min-risk classical procedure, we obtain the following tagging "online tagging" accuracy:
+I generated a random HMM, drew a bunch of sequences from it, and applied this min-risk classical procedure.
+I obtained the following "online tagging" accuracy:

 {% highlight text %}